illdynamics/qonqrete/DOCUMENTATION.md

 ### Orchestrator Logic (`qrane/qrane.py`)

 The `Qrane` is the heart of the system.
-As of `v0.2.2-alpha`, it functions as a dynamic pipeline runner.

 -   **Dynamic Pipeline Loading**: On startup, the `Qrane` reads the `worqspace/pipeline_config.yaml` file.
 It iterates through the `agents` list defined in this file to build the execution pipeline for the cycle.
 -   **Generic Execution**: For each agent in the pipeline, the orchestrator constructs the appropriate command-line arguments based on the `script`, `input`, and `output` fields in the config.